Following the 2009 financial crisis, the term derivatives has been firmly embedded in todays lexicon.

 “These professionals act within transparent risk policies and parameters and are accountable for their efforts and must meet detailed reporting guidelines and frameworks.”

-Not sure how much better the fact they are “managed by skilled professionals” makes us feel! $112 Billion seems pretty sizable to us to be “off book”.
-Consider that NZ’s gross domestic product is about $202 Billion, this off book derivative figure amounts to over half that figure!
+Not sure how much the fact they are “managed by skilled professionals” makes us feel better! $112 Billion seems pretty sizeable to us to be “off book”.
+Consider that NZ’s gross domestic product in 2012 was around $202 Billion, this off book derivative figure amounts to over half that figure!

 We’re no forensic accountants but that number even if only half right seems scary to us.
 But then again probably every other country uses similar accounting methods, so what’s the big deal?!!
 Who knows exactly what these numbers mean, but that is the point with derivatives – no one really knows what their impact will be as this is all new territory.